AliMuhammadRajwani/AliMuhammadRajwani/README.md

 <img align="right" src="https://user-images.githubusercontent.com/74038190/212749171-b84692a8-2b04-4e3b-93ca-ac14705da224.gif" width="200">

-#### Hey, This is Ali Muhammad 👋
+# Hey, This is Alimuhammad Rajwani 👋

-- ⚡ Fun fact: The first rule of programming - if it works, don’t touch it. 🤓
 - 👋 Greetings, fellow tech voyagers!
-I'm Ali Muhammed, a relentless explorer navigating the digital cosmos as a dedicated BSIT student at Sir Syed University.
+I'm Alimuhammad Rajwani, a dedicated BSIT student at Sir Syed University.
 - 👨‍💻 Welcome to my digital playground!
-I'm Ali Muhammed, a coding virtuoso with a passion for pushing the boundaries of technology and design.
+I have a passion for pushing the boundaries of technology and design.
 From elegant algorithms to stunning visualizations, I craft code that's as beautiful as it is functional.
 - 💻 In the vast expanse of GitHub, I paint with pixels and sculpt with syntax.
 Each repository is a canvas, and every commit is a stroke of creativity.
 Join me on this journey as we explore the artistry of code together.
 - 🚀 With my trusty keyboard as my compass and lines of code as my guiding stars, I traverse the realms of programming, web design, cybersecurity, and networking, crafting digital wonders and unraveling mysteries in the ever-evolving landscape of technology.
 - 🌌 When I'm not busy conjuring code, you'll find me lost in the melodies of electronic beats, exploring the cosmos through a telescope, or indulging in the latest tech gadgets.
 Life is an adventure, and I'm always ready for the next thrill.